ArthurSonzogni/FTXUI/README.md

 #### DOM

 This module defines a hierarchical set of Element.
-An element manages layout and can be responsive to the terminal dimensions.
+An Element manages layout and can be responsive to the terminal dimensions.

 They are declared in [<ftxui/dom/elements.hpp>](https://arthursonzogni.github.io/FTXUI/elements_8hpp_source.html )